 The Electrical Engineering Branch staff reviewed the information that NRC licensees provided and documented the details of this review in NRC BL 2012-01, in the summary report dated February 26, 2013 (ML13052A711).

 In SECY-16-0068, dated May 31, 2016 (ML15219A327), the staff requested Commission approval of an Interim Enforcement Policy (IEP), applicable to all operating reactors, to allow the NRC to exercise enforcement discretion for certain instances of noncompliance with the requirements specified in the technical specifications (TS) for electrical power systems (typically TS Section 3.8) and action statement(s) associated with “AC Sources—Operating” and “AC Sources—Shutdown,” and with GDC 17.
-This IEP could be applicable to certain instances of nonconformance with the principal design criteria specified in the UFSAR.
+This IEP could be applicable to certain instances of nonconformance with the principal design criteria specified in the Updated Final Safety Analysis Report (UFSAR).

 On March 9, 2017, the Commission issued (ML17068A297) Staff Requirements Memorandum (SRM) SECY 16-0068, “Interim Enforcement Policy for Open-Phase Conditions in Electric Power Systems for Operating Reactors.”
 The Commission disapproved the staff’s request to establish an IEP for the purpose of exercising enforcement discretion for purported noncompliance with NRC requirements and nonconformance with design criteria during the pendency of licensee implementation of actions to address an OPC.
 The SRM stated the following: